The 6 Biggest Mistakes Companies Make

 Don’t Become a Statistic: Why Businesses Fail

 Statistics on business failure are daunting.
-According to data from the U.S. Bureau of Labor Statistics, around 20% of new businesses fail in the first year, 45% fail in the first five years, and 65% fail in the first ten years.
-Only about 1 in 4 new businesses survive 15 years or longer.
+According to data from the U.S. Bureau of Labor Statistics, around 20% of businesses fail in the first year, 45% fail in the first five years, and 65% fail in the first 10 years.
+Only about 1 in 4 companies survive 15 years or longer.

 Long life and success are not a guarantee.
-Among the most established companies, the accelerating pace of change is resulting in shorter company lifecycles at a faster pace.
-A century ago, the average lifespan of a company listed on the S&P 500 was 67 years, compared to 24 years in 2016 and a predicted 12 years by 2027.
+Among the most established companies, the accelerating pace of change results in shorter company lifecycles at a faster pace.
+A recent study by McKinsey found that the average life span of companies listed in Standard & Poor’s 500 was 61 years in 1958.
+Today, it is less than 18 years.
+McKinsey believes that 75% of the companies currently quoted on the S&P 500 will have disappeared by 2027.
+They will be bought out, merged, or go bankrupt.

-For startup companies, the prognosis is even bleaker: nine out of ten startups fail.
+The stats are even worse for entrepreneurs; nine out of ten startups fail.
 Venture-backed startups, with a 75% failure rate, don’t fare much better.
-Common reasons for startup failure include:

 • Team problems